dbuenzli/rresult/README.md

 exceptions.
 It defines combinators to operate on the `result` type available from OCaml 4.03 in the standard library.

+OCaml 4.08 provides the `Stdlib.Result` module.
+You are encouraged to move to this module instead of using Rresult.

-Rresult depends on the compatibility `result` package and is distributed under the ISC license.
+Rresult is distributed under the ISC license.

 Home page: http://erratique.ch/software/rresult
 Contact: Daniel Bünzli `<daniel.buenzl i@erratique.ch>`